 In The Tale of the Sea Bucca, the Bucca is said to inhabit Lamorna Cove.
 Once a human prince, he was cursed by a witch and transformed into a dark brown conger eel with a tangled clump of seaweed for hair.
 He is said to enjoy swimming in the waves, lying in sea caverns or sitting on rocks with the sea birds, where he can watch children playing on the sand.
 The story goes that he assisted the Lamorna fishermen, herding the fish together and driving them into the fishermen’s nets.
 Despite this seemingly friendly and helpful nature, the fishermen feared him for he was rumoured to be capable of terrible vengeance, and so they left him a share of their catch on the beach as an offering.

 Captivated by these legends and want to visit Cornwall for yourself?
-You can take a look at our available properties here.
+Take a look at our holiday cottages in Cornwall >